ConnerParker42/CSCI-3308-Project-Group-4/README.md

 Docker, NodeJS, PostgreSQL, HTML, CSS, Bootstrap, JavaScript

 Prerequisites to run the application - Any software that needs to be installed to run the application:

-Docker, node and postgres will be installed within docker containers
+  1. Docker, node and postgres will be installed within docker containers

 Instructions on how to run the application locally:

-Navigate to Project-Code folder,
+  1. Navigate to Project-Code folder,
--In a terminal run docker-compose up,
+  2. In a terminal run docker-compose up,
--Open an internet browser and type in http://localhost:3000/
+  3. Open an internet browser and type in http://localhost:3000/

-Or, open from cloud with

-How to run the tests, if applicable
-Link to the deployed application, if applicable
+Note: The application can also be accessed at localhost:4000 for demonstrating two users on the same browser.
+Note: Demo users can be accessed using the usernames "Alice", "Bob", "Carol", and "Dan", with password "password"